 - Massage therapy

 What Happens On Your First Visit?

 On that important first visit, expect a consultation with the doctor about your medical history and lifestyle.
 Then, your doctor will do an assessment that likely includes tests, x-rays if needed, and a thorough physical exam.
 X-rays might be needed if the chiropractor determines that there is evidence of disc degeneration in the spine, bone spurs, or other specific, serious symptoms.
-This is a whole-body treatment strategy that avoids the perils of opioid and other drugs that really do nothing but temporarily mask the pain.
+This is a whole-body treatment strategy that avoids the perils of opioids and other drugs that really do nothing but temporarily mask the pain.
 The general goal of chiropractic care is restoring your body to its full functionality.

 If you think you might be suffering from symptoms of arthritis or just want to get a head start on maintaining your long-term health, it makes sense to visit a chiropractor at your earliest convenience.
-At Spinal Health and Wellness, Dr Tim Ciolkosz can help you discover the most efficient way to deal with your arthritis pain.
+At Spinal Health and Wellness, Dr. Tim Ciolkosz can help you discover the most efficient way to deal with your arthritis pain.

 Your Visit and Evaluation

 On your first visit to our office, you’ll be able to consult with Dr. Ciolkosz.
 This no-cost service does several things.
 It lets us see whether you’re eligible for care in our office and gives us the chance to gather a complete history from you.
 After that, we’ll thoroughly examine your spine and extremities.
 At that point, we’ll decide whether you’re an appropriate candidate for care in our office or need to be referred out to a specialist.